 - Recipes for certain health and wellness perspectives: Intuitive eating, paleo, keto

 - Recipes for a specific population: Family meal plans, recipes for one, kid-friendly recipes

 - Recipes that focus on a specific type of food: Healthy dinners, cocktails, entertaining food, desserts

 - Other miscellaneous categories: Entertaining party menus, cooking basics, best kitchen tools/appliances

 While your ultimate goal is to narrow down your niche, don't feel so pressured to choose one specific niche if you're not certain you're going to love that niche and want to stick with it forever.

 Ultimately, it's important to narrow down your niche so Google and other search engines recognize you are an authority on the subject (you'll have time to do that as you continue to blog).
 But for now, if you need to stay general, go ahead and do so.

-The reason you first need to brainstorm your niche is to help you narrow down a name for your food blog website.
+One reason you first need to brainstorm your niche is to help you narrow down a name for your blog website.

 Keep in mind, as you go through this step, that a website name is going to be harder to change down the line.
 Usually, your name is in your domain name, social handles, etc. and it will be a headache to change if you decide you no longer like it in a week.